FindMySchool LogoFindMySchool

 For most families, the useful question at this stage is how the school supports decision-making and readiness for post-16 pathways, including sixth forms and further education.
 The school signposts careers education information and guidance within its wider support architecture, and places careers content into the daily Guardian Time model rather than leaving it solely to Year 11.

-Year 7 entry is coordinated through the local authority, and the school sets out the national timetable clearly for September 2026 entry.
-Applications open on 1 September 2025, the national closing date is 31 October 2025, and offers are issued on 2 March 2026 (national offer day).
+Year 7 entry is coordinated through the local authority, and the school sets out the timetable clearly for September 2027 entry.
+Applications open on 1 September 2026, the national closing date is 31 October 2026, and offers are issued on 1 March 2027 (national offer day).

-The admissions information also makes clear that appeals and waiting list movement follow the local authority process and timetable, including a stated date of 1 April 2026 as the point by which appeals should be received to be heard before the summer break.
+The admissions information also makes clear that appeals and waiting list movement follow the local authority process and timetable, including an appeal deadline of 30 March 2027.

 Applications